-On 19 November 2020 it’s World Philosophy Day.
+Today is World Philosophy Day.
 We asked three staff members from the Leiden Institute for Philosophy to name three of their favourite works from the Leiden University Library (UBL) collections.
 What is: the best introduction to philosophy, the best philosophical work published in the last few years and thé must-read book for every self-declared advanced philosopher.

 Wouter Kalf, Susanna Lindberg and Martin Lipman, three Leiden philosophy lecturers, chose one book from the Leiden collections for every one of these three categories, creating three top threes.
 All books in the reading list below are available for loan by following the link under the title or by searching our catalogue.

 What is the best introduction to philosophy in the Leiden collections?

 Philosophy is much more than just a list of important philosophers or short explanations of their ideas.
 It’s the study of ethics, knowledge and existence itself.
 Where are the boundaries of the knowable and how does one distinguish between just and unjust behaviour?
 These three books offer not only an introduction to philosophy but teach you to start philosophising for yourself.

 Wouter Kalf chooses: Timothy Williamson - Doing Philosophy: From Common Curiosity to Logical Reasoning.